Criminal Law · June 2026

 Family Law · July 2025

 Child custody disputes are among the most emotionally charged in family law.
-Indian courts apply the 'welfare of the child' as the paramount principle, guided by the Hindu Minority and Guardianship Act 1956 and Guardians and Wards Act 1890.
+Indian courts apply the 'welfare of the child' as the paramount principle, guided by the Hindu Minority and Guardianship Act 1956.

 By Shubham Ojha, BA LL.B., LL.M., ICWA (Foundation)